NC3-LU/Diagnostic/documentation/userguide/README.md

 User Tab
 --------

-You have five tabs (On the blue header), the first one is for Users, the other are for Questions, Categories, Languages and Reports.
+You have six tabs (On the blue header), the first one is for Users, and the other are for Questions, Categories, Languages, Reports and Settings.

 ![Administration Panel – User](img/UG_Diagnostic_011.PNG)